cprieto/mdx_downheader/Readme.md

 ## This is header 2
 ```

-This will generate the following HTML:
+Python Markdown will generate the following HTML:

 ```html
 <h1>This is header 1</h1>